bforsbe/OccuPy/README.md

 additional details.

-To modify all confident partial scale regions (local partial occupancy), use `--amplify` and/or  `--attenuate` along with `--gamma` as described above.
+To modify all confident partial scale regions (local partial occupancy), use `--amplify` and/or  `--attenuate` along with `--gamma` as described [here](#amplification).
 Because the input is modified and not just estimated, there is now additional output map(s).
 ```shell
 $ occupy -i map.mrc  --amplify --gamma 4